Reducing long-distance adoption interest

 ....

-2. On your website's adoption paperwork page and also at the top of your adoption application form or PDF, type something at the top like:
+2. On your website's adoption application page or at the top of your adoption application form or PDF, type something at the top like: PLEASE NOTE: YOU MUST LIVE IN NORTH CAROLINA TO APPLY

 3. In each pet's story/description text, include your distance limit.
 Some rescues mix it in like